bigdatavietnam-org/sql_class/README.md

 # Advanced Data Analytics with SQL
-SQL for Marketers Class on Udemy
+SQL for Marketers Class on BigDataVietnam.org